jkeefe/newmark-design-development/THE_NOTES.md

 ### Building a dog bot

+<iframe src="https://player.vimeo.com/video/457600740" width="640" height="400" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+You can also see the video [on the Vimeo site](https://vimeo.com/457600740)

 - Establish the welcome intent.
     - "Hello!
 I'm here to help NYC dogs and their owners.
 You can play the pet quiz, find a dog run, or look up your dog's name.
 What would you like to do?"
 - Build the each intent.
     - Come up with 5 phrases
     - Include a response text
     - Test them out
+- Build the Pet Quiz
 - What happens if you say something wrong?
     - That's the "Fallback intent" ... let's fix that.
-- Build the Pet Quiz
+- Share it with the world (and your instructor):
     - Go to integrations
+    - Flip the switch on "Web demo"
-- Make a web bot
+    - Copy the link to the bot
+    - NOTE!
+I forgot to mention this, but you can also get an EMBED code here to put the bot on your own site.
 - Fill out the assignment form, including that URL

 ## Assignment